malishav/OSCOAP/draft-selander-ace-object-security.md

 ## Protecting the Request ## {#protected-coap-formatting-req}

-Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource:
+Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource (see {{cid-est}}).

 1. Increment the Sender Sequence Number by one (note that this means that sequence number 0 is never used).
 If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the client MUST NOT process any requests with the given security context.
 The client SHOULD acquire a new security context (and consequently inform the server about it) before this happens.
 The latter is out of scope of this memo.